amitofsk/dandy/docs/Dandy.md

 ### 3.4 Download the DANDY library.
 The next step is to download the DANDY library from github.
 Github is a website that hosts tons of open source software projects.
 <br><br>
-This step requires git.
-Git comes with Linux operating systems.
-If you are on a Windows machine, you may have to install it.
-Git can be downloaded from [Git's website](https://git-scm.com).
+This step requires Git.
+Git comes with Linux, but requires separate installation with Windows.
+On Windows, donwload and install it from [Git's website](https://git-scm.com).
 Once you install it, open a GitBash terminal.
 <br><br>
 Change to the directory that you want work in.
 Then, use the following command in the terminal to download the DANDY repository from github.
  ```python